Electric-Coin-Company/zcash-swift-wallet-sdk/MIGRATING.md

 ### Wallet Types
 `UnifiedSpendingKey` to represent Unified Spending Keys.
 This is a binary encoded not meant to be stored or backed up.
-This only serves the purpuse of letting clients use the least priviledge keys at all times for every operation.
+This only serves the purpose of letting clients use the least privilege keys at all times for every operation.

 ### Synchronizer